Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 Write $\iota_{\howmany{p}}$ for the original map $\mathit{MWW}_{\howmany{p}} \rightarrow \mathit{FM}_p$.
 The perturbed version

 will retain the same $\bZ/p$-action on codimension one boundary faces as $\iota_{\howmany{p}}$.
-Going back to the choice of inhomogeneous terms over $\mathit{FM}_p$, we want to also assume that the pullback of that family by \eqref{eq:push-1} should lead to a regular parametrized moduli space, which is a generic condition.
-Given that, from \eqref{eq:push-1} we get a new operation $\tilde{\beta}_{\scrC}^{\howmany{p}}$, which again yields a cohomology class
+Going back to the choice of inhomogeneous terms over $\mathit{FM}_p$, we want to also assume that the pullback of that family by \eqref{eq:push-1} should lead to a regular parametrized moduli space.
+Given that, from \eqref{eq:push-1} for some $r>0$ we get a new operation $\tilde{\beta}_{\scrC}^{\howmany{p}}$, which again yields a cohomology class

 A similar construction, where one interpolates between $\iota_{\howmany{p}}$ and $\tilde{\iota}_{\howmany{p}}$, shows that this cohomology class agrees with \eqref{eq:beta-p-fold}.
-At this point, we no longer need to compactify configuration space: to define \eqref{eq:beta-tilde-class}, one can use any family of perturbation data over $\mathit{FM}_p^\circ$, subject to the conditions of $\mathit{Sym}_p$-equivariance and regularity of the pullback by \eqref{eq:push-1}.
+At this point, we no longer need to compactify configuration space: to define \eqref{eq:beta-tilde-class}, one can use families of perturbation data which are only defined on $\mathit{FM}_p^\circ$ (and still $\mathit{Sym}_p$-equivariant).

 In the same vein as in \eqref{eq:freeing-up}, take

 where $E^\circ_p$ is the interior of Fulton-MacPherson space for $\bR^\infty$, meaning point configurations up to translation and rescaling.
 More precisely, we think of this as the direct limit of the corresponding spaces in each finite-dimensional Euclidean space.
 There is an embedding